-Stamford, Conn. – Philips Consumer Lifestyles will license its Philips and Magnavox brands to Funai for Blu-ray Disc players, DVD players DVD recorders and home cinema products in the U.S. effective Jan.
+Philips Consumer Lifestyles will license its Philips and Magnavox brands to Funai for Blu-ray Disc players, DVD players, DVD recorders and home-cinema products in the U.S., effective Jan.
 1, 2009.

-This follows its decision to license the Philips and Magnavox brands for TV products to Funai Electric, representatives of Philips Consumer Lifestyles said Monday.
+This follows its decision to license the Philips and Magnavox brands for TV products to Funai Electric, representatives of Philips Consumer Lifestyles said in November.

-Philips will receive royalty payments in exchange for Funai's right to exclusively use the Philips and Magnavox brand names for these product categories in the United States during this period.
+Philips will receive royalty payments in exchange for Funai’s right to exclusively use the Philips and Magnavox brand names for these product categories in the United States during this time frame.

 The agreement will run three years, with the ability to extend it further from there.